Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Review of the multi-Taub--NUT geometry

 where $h$ is a smooth symmetric bilinear form around $p_j$ induced by $f$.
 Moreover the first term is just the $1$-Eguchi--Hanson metric on $\R^4$ which is known to be isometric to the standard flat metric on $\R^4$ hence extends over $p_j$.

 We come therefore up with a Riemannian manifold $(M_V,g_V)$ with an isometric $S^1$ action whose fixed points with index $-1$ are $\pi^{-1}(q_j)$.
-It is moreover complete with a single ALF end, is anti-self-dual since $\dd\alpha =*_3\dd V$ and in particular is Ricci-flat.
+It is moreover complete with a single ALF end, is anti-self-dual since $\dd\omega =*_3\dd V$ that is, anti-half-conformally flat and Ricci-flat.
 Since $M_V$ is simply connected, it follows that it is hyper-K\"ahler as well i.e., there is an entire $2$-sphere's worth of complex structures for which $g_V$ is a K\"ahler metric.

 To display these complex structures explicitly at least on $U_V$, let $e_1,e_2,e_3$ be an orthonormal basis in $\R^3$.
 Consider these as constant vector fields on $\R^3$ and let $\hat{e}_1,\hat{e}_2,\hat{e}_3$ be their horizontal lifts to $U_V$ via the connection, as well as let $\hat{e}_0$ be the generator of the $S^1$-action.
 Then